ColdTrick/event_manager/README.md

 - RSVP option to confirm attendence to an event
 - After RSVP, specify your personal daily program participation
-- Recieve personal program as PDF
+- Receive personal program as PDF
 - Add event to your personal calendar software (ical export)

+Migrating to v17
+- The Google Maps API is no longer supported as a maps provider in this plugin.
+Update your plugin settings to use OpenStreetMap if you want events on a map.